-Capture Stunning Images of Extraordinary Alpine and Glacial Landscapes—and Wildlife, Too!
+Capture Stunning Images of Extraordinary Alpine and Glacial Landscapes— Wildlife, Too!

 Day 1: El Calafate, Argentina

-Arrive in El Calafate, where we meet our Expedition Leader and enjoy a welcome dinner this evening.
-Our leader, an outstanding South American nature photographer, will provide an orientation to our itinerary with an overview of the photography highlights that lie ahead.
+Arrive in El Calafate, where we meet our Expedition Leader at a welcome dinner this evening.
+Our guide, an outstanding South American nature photographer, will provide an orientation to our itinerary with an overview of the many photography highlights that lie ahead.

-We spend today traversing the broad expanse of the Patagonian steppe that sprawls northeast from El Calafate.
-Along our drive, there are possibilities for great shots of Lago Argentino, several broad river valleys and the panorama of the Southern Andes and Mount Fitz Roy.
-At La Leona Petrified Forest, we take a hike through fossilized remnants of a warm, humid prehistoric Patagonia.
-We'll see enormous tree trunks that date back millions of years, heaps of fossilized broken bones, and occasionally whole leg bones of large reptiles, some of which are still in the process of being identified.
-Wind and water erosion occur rapidly, so each season we encounter new surprises.
+silvery grebes.
+Later, we cross the broad expanse of Patagonian steppe that sprawls beyond El Calafate.
+Along our drive, there are possibilities for beautiful shots of sparkling Lago Argentino, vistas from several river valleys, and panoramas of the Southern Andes and Mount Fitz Roy.
 Continuing to El Chalten, we arrive in the small alpine-themed town known as the Trekking Capital of Patagonia.

-Our day begins early with a drive to the southern part of Torres del Paine National Park, as we watch overhead for Andean condors and eagles hunting hares and small rodents.
-Our main destinations today are the most famous viewpoints on this astounding range.
-During our traverse of the park, we'll survey the snow-clad massif of Paine Grande, highest in the range, and Los Cuernos, famed for their dark granite horn-like spires.
+Our day begins early with a drive to the southern part of Torres del Paine National Park, watching overhead for Andean condors and eagles hunting hares and small rodents.
+As we traverse the park, we stop at an array of famous viewpoints.
+Capture bold images of the snow-clad massif of Paine Grande, highest in the range, and Los Cuernos, famed for its dark granite horn-like spires.
 On a calm day, brilliant blue Lake Pehoe reflects the serrated peaks like a mirror.
-We follow its shoreline to Salto Grande Falls, a thunderous cataract pouring into the lake from Lake Nordenskjold above.
-After a full day of exceptional scenic grandeur, a hearty dinner is served back at EcoCamp.
+We follow its shoreline to Salto Grande Falls, a thunderous cataract that pours into the lake from Lake Nordenskjold above.
+After a day of extraordinary scenic grandeur, a hearty dinner awaits back at EcoCamp.